Spantree/elasticsearch-talk/examples/08-percolator.md

 ## Register a percolation query

 Percolation queries allow you to search in reverse.
 Instead of adding documents and then providing a query, you add queries first and then provide documents to see which queries they match.
 This is very useful for things like RSS feeds and notification systems.

+Below are some examples based on a theoretical employee onboarding process at Spantree, where we'd like to be notified if they modify our scheduled amazon orders for various teas.

-First, we will register a percolation query for the phrase 'earl grey'.
+First, we will register a percolator for people who like to drink earl grey.

 `PUT /spantree/.percolator/earl_grey`